Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-58-gjallarhorn.md

 It marked the start of the Rauwrhyr breeding season, and like pretty much every species anywhere ever, the males just *had* to impress.
 Little decorative scraps of rich, sticky-backed red and gold-flecked paper were *everywhere,* slapped onto just about every surface by eager kids and daredevil adults who wanted to show off how well they could fly.
 Some of them hung in places that seemed straight *impossible,* and each one bore the name of the intrepid soul who’d managed to get it there.
 Presumably, Rauwrhyr females liked males who could get his sticker higher amidst the trees or into more awkward corners than anyone else.

 As part of the cultural exchange, they’d asked Daar to slap a paper somewhere.
-They probably weren’t expecting him to do much, but...well.
+They probably weren’t expecting him to do much, but... well.
 He was *Daar.* And he was the Great Father.
 And *balls,* but he could leap, even in supergravity!
 So, feeling spiky and uncontained, Daar stretched out, took a run at a nicely ridiculous bit of bare tree as fast as he could go, *flung* himself through the air an-

 Holy *crap* he got sum air!
 He recovered right away, zoomed up an’ slapped it on the tree an’ kicked off with the most bestest rebound he’d ever managed.
 Beat *that,* winged friends!
 Daar landed on all fours with a heavy thump - an’ fell *slowly,* because *balls* the gravity was weak - an’ he couldn’t help but preen a bit.
 Sometimes, it was *good* to show off!

 ...He enjoyed the attention too, he wasn’t afraid to admit.
 Plus, it couldn’t be a *bad* thing that the gaggle of Rauwrhyr who’d watched his lil’ bit o’ fun seemed completely awestruck...

 And it was fun!
-Daar did somehow manage to resist drawing some lewd graffiti on his paper beforehand...but he *did* put a little cartoon-him on there, scratching his back against a tree.
+Daar did somehow manage to resist drawing some lewd graffiti on his paper beforehand... but he *did* put a little cartoon-him on there, scratching his back against a tree.
 He had no idea why the Humans thought that was so funny.
 He’d hafta wrassle it outta them later!

 President Sartori gave him an unwilling chuckle and some rolled eyes when they were in private, an’ they couldn’t commit no nation-embarrassing wrong-paw. *‘Foe paws,’* as the Humans would say.
-Which was weird ‘cuz Humans didn’t have no paws...well, mostly.
+Which was weird ‘cuz Humans didn’t have no paws... well, mostly.

-It was about all Daar could do not to just...wallow in it all.
+It was about all Daar could do not to just... wallow in it all.
 He were always a ‘Back who felt the world a bit stronger than most, an’ while that was a blessing he was deeply grateful for, it also meant he’d needed to discipline himself against the temptation from a young age.
 Sometimes it was the *best* kind o’ torture, ‘cuz the reward when he could finally enjoy himself…

 *Gods,* it were all just *mesmerizing* ‘ta look at!
 He coulda looked out the window and drunk in the view forever….